What is... Science (General Entry)?

 - DT422 BSc (Hons) Pharmaceutical Healthcare

-Students will not under any circumstances transfer into the second year of:
+Students will not under any circumstances transfer into the Year Two of:

 - DT204 BSc (Hons) Biomedical Science